felipeozalmeida/hello-world-react-native/README.md

 It uses the full-featured WatermelonDB offline database solution for storing records.
 Also, I've built a custom seeding mechanism for unattended database updates.

-Inspired by Ignite CLI's boilerplate project.

 Tested in Android only.
 For learning purposes.

+Inspired by Ignite CLI's boilerplate.

 ## Quick start